jpthacker/takeaway-challenge/recipe/takaway_recipe.md

   end

   def add_to_order(number, amount)
-    # Adds the corresponding dish to order amount times
+    # Adds the corresponding dish to order amount times as a hash with a count
   end

   def confirm_order(phone_number) # phone_number is a string of numbers
     # validates the number entered and returns message if invalid
     # sends a text message to number and returns a confirmation message
     # Uses twilio

-    private

     def validate_phone_number(phone_number)
       # validates the number entered